danhoran/personal/src/content/blog/a-better-way-to-llm.md

 ### 3. Easy access to inexpensive models

 I often find myself having rapid, unimportant, and inconsequential conversations with my LLM of choice.
-Using Perplexity Pro to understand popularity of Python modules feels unnecessory.
 I want the ability to switch to an inexpensive model for those throwaway conversations.

 ### 4. Consistent app feature set